 But, what’s the difference between a DOC and DOCX file?
-In this article, I’ll be explaining this difference and compare them.
+In this article, I’ll be explaining these differences and compare them.
 Please note that these file types have nothing to do with DDOC or ADOC files.

-.DOC File vs .DOCX File – What’s the difference?
+Difference Between .DOC File vs .DOCX File Explained

 Since a long time, Microsoft Word has used DOC as its default file type.
 DOC has been used since the first release of Word for MS-DOS.
 Till 2006, when Microsoft opened DOC specifications, Word was a proprietary format.
 Over the years, updated DOC specifications were released for use in other document processors.